Compassionate Dental Care

 Providing Every Type of Dental Service

-When you visit Town Square Dental in Oskaloosa, IA, you receive top-notch dental care for any service.
+When you visit Town Square Dental (TSDC) in Oskaloosa, IA, you receive top-notch dental care for any service.
 We strive to provide most services in office and we work with a great team of specialists for any treatment not completed in our office.
 Our team saves you time with flexible hours and all dental services are performed in-house.

 Preventative care starts with regular hygiene visits, teeth cleanings, routine checkups, and continued home oral health routines.
 We also provide high-quality teeth whitening, dental disease treatment, oral injury treatment, and more.
 Through our use of advanced techniques, we will have your oral health in great shape in no time.